clojure-finland/home/README.md

 17.00 Doors open (drink and food)
 17.30 Welcome
-17.31 "Clojure in Analytics pipeline at DNA" by Kimmo Koskinen & Ville Niiranen 18.15 "Decentralized evolutionary computation with Clojure and ClojureScript" by (Rakhim Davletkaliyev)[https://rakhim.org/] 19.00 Third talk
+17.40 "Clojure in Analytics pipeline at DNA" by Kimmo Koskinen & Ville Niiranen 18.15 "Decentralized evolutionary computation with Clojure and ClojureScript" by [Rakhim Davletkaliyev](https://rakhim.org/) 19.00 Third talk
 19.30 Sauna for whoever thinks they're a lady
 20.30 Sauna for whoever thinks they're a gentleman